esper-io/console_docs/docs/provisioning-methods/zte.md

 # How to Onboard a Device Using ZTE?

-Zero-touch Enrollment (ZTE) is an onboarding method offered by Google for the [selected devices](https://androidenterprisepartners.withgoogle.com/devices).
+Zero-touch Enrollment (ZTE) is an enrollment method offered by Google for the [selected devices](https://androidenterprisepartners.withgoogle.com/devices).
 Upon first boot or factory reset, ZTE forces Android devices to enroll into Esper.
 Follow the steps below to onboard a device using ZTE.